cjripple/DH110-SEM1F/portfolio/README.md

 View my pitch video [here](https://drive.google.com/file/d/18C9wr4_o-2rT118ITFp1ZW0KaPHC2K4J/view?usp=sharing)

+Much of the information in the slides was skipped due to time limits.
+To view the [detailed presentation slides, please click here](https://drive.google.com/file/d/1vH1vcNWqGv6vZnik85YH9SbV5dBzIKO5/view?usp=sharing).

 ## Conclusion and Reflection

 This project taught me a lot, and it was so much fun to take a dive into UX Research.
 Here are some of my findings: